Sneha2532/Resume-Parsing-and-Analysis/README.md

 # Resume-Parsing-and-Analysis
 This project focuses on developing a comprehensive solution for parsing resumes and matching candidates to job descriptions based on extracted information.
-The project leverages Python and several libraries to extract key information from resumes and compare it with job requirements to find the best candidate match.
+The project leverages Python and several libraries also advanced method using SpaCy's natural language processing capabilities to extract key information from resumes and compare it with job requirements to find the best candidate match.